wernerglinka/metalsmith-optimize-html/README.md

 > A Metalsmith plugin for optimizing and minifying HTML files

 A modern, modular HTML optimizer for Metalsmith that reduces file sizes by removing unnecessary whitespace, comments, and redundant markup while preserving functionality.
-This plugin supports both ESM and CommonJS environments.

 ## Features